-- The delta-V is larger (Table 9-4), which implies a larger impact of delta-V error in the trajectory if the duration is maintained, and - The impact of the gravity parameter uncertainty in the trajectory is also larger. - The impact of the outgassing and jets is NOT considered here and the dependency with the size shall be considered (there might be the need to increase the velocity margin or the minimum distance)
+- The delta-V is larger (Table 9-4), which implies a larger impact of delta-V error in the trajectory if the duration is maintained, and - The impact of the gravity parameter uncertainty in the trajectory is also larger.

 With the current baseline of low-cost operations and platform, target size above 1 km usually requires insertion into a stable orbit (see SSTO in the figures below) to keep the 5 km minimum distance.